 Concurrency Model

-The concurrency model defines how Jule handles memory in concurrency.
+The concurrency model defines how Jule handles memory and thread management in concurrency.
 Any behavior contrary to the model is undefined and may cause the program not to work as expected.

 References